dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * The function above is a numpy function implementing a vectorized implementation of the dot product operation between two vectors, i.e. it implements the vectorized version of multipliying multiple pairs of parementers with their features (where that would look like: f = w[0]*x[0] + w[1] * x[1] +...+ b) so that it can run faster and more efficiently
 * The reason it is faster is because the `np.dot` function from **NumPy** uses *parallel hardware* for computing to accelerate ML Jobs
      * vectors == lists of numbers == NumPy arrays

+Examples where vectorization can be useful:
+* `Text Data`: Natural language processing (NLP) tasks involve processing text data.
+Vectorization techniques like TF-IDF (Term Frequency-Inverse Document Frequency) or word embeddings (e.g., Word2Vec, GloVe) are used to convert words or documents into numerical vectors.
+* `Image Data`: Images are typically represented as pixel values.
+Convolutional Neural Networks (CNNs) and other image processing techniques convert images into numerical arrays or tensors, enabling machine learning models to work with them.
+* `Categorical Data`: Machine learning models often require categorical variables (e.g., gender, color, country) to be one-hot encoded or label-encoded, turning them into binary or numeric representations
+* `Time Series Data`: Time series data, such as stock prices or sensor readings, are usually transformed into numerical arrays where each element corresponds to a specific time point.
+* `Feature Extraction`: Feature engineering involves creating new features or representations of data that are more informative for a particular task.
+Feature extraction techniques can create numerical features from raw data.
+* `Dimensionality Reduction`: Techniques like Principal Component Analysis (PCA) or t-Distributed Stochastic Neighbor Embedding (t-SNE) transform high-dimensional data into lower-dimensional representations, making it easier to analyze and model

 -------------------------------------------------